 Additional resources: Brand consistency is a critical part of an effective rebranding.
 Check out our free resource — The Brand Consistency Toolkit — for help creating a flexible and consistent brand management solution.

-Nobody wants boring old Arial or Times New Roman as part of their cool new brand, especially not the Creative Director.
+When it comes to the basics of rebranding, there’s no better place to start.
+Fonts! nobody wants boring old Arial or Times New Roman as part of their cool new brand, especially not the Creative Director.
 It’s therefore very common for designers to choose a custom font, i.e. one that isn’t part of the Mac or Windows operating system, and many designers favour fonts that have a rich set of weights/cuts, for instance Helvetica Neue which has no less than 59 styles from Ultra Light to Extended Black!